 Once Ramon Airport opens, southern Israel’s existing Eilat and Ovda airports will be closed, and at full capacity, Ramon Airport will be able to accommodate up to 2 million passengers per year.

-Iris Danieli, the Israeli Tourism Ministry’s tourism manager for the Arava region and a member of Kibbutz Yotvata, is hoping that many of the tourists arriving on the expected 50 weekly flights arriving from Europe, the U.K. and several destinations in Eastern Europe will take the opportunity to discover places like Timna Park as well as some of the many other destinations and activities in the area.
+Iris Danieli, the Israeli Tourism Ministry’s tourism manager for the Arava region and a member of Kibbutz Yotvata, is hoping that many of the tourists arriving on the expected 50 weekly flights arriving from Europe, the United Kingdom and several destinations in Eastern Europe will take the opportunity to discover places like Timna Park, as well as some of the many other destinations and activities in the area.

-“The Arava Valley is an incredible place to see a unique eco-system, bike and hike through terrain that’s historic and beautiful, and meet the special kind of people who choose to live in the desert,” Danieli says.
+“The Arava Valley is an incredible place to see a unique eco-system, bike and hike through terrain that’s historic and beautiful, and meet the special kind of people who choose to live in the desert,” says Danieli.

 Halfway between Eilat and Mitzpe Ramon on Route 40 lies Kibbutz Neot Semadar, where inquisitive tourists will find inside the ornate white gates a lush oasis and tranquil guest houses, along with an innovative arts center, a boutique winery, a goat farm and hiking trails.
 It’s not your typical kibbutz, but the 200 people who live there are eager to welcome visitors to sample their lifestyle and their products, all based on ecological principles.
 There’s an opportunity to work in the vegetable garden, package spices or weave for those staying for a few days or longer in the simple accommodations, as well as a 1.5-hour tour if you’re just passing through the area.